drug-design/course/docs/chapters/protein-structure.md

 ### Secondary Structure

-The secondary structure refers to recurring local conformations of the polypeptide chain backbone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/secondary-structure-5e08d87a'><i class='fa fa-play' aria-hidden='true'></i></button>The secondary structure refers to recurring local conformations of the polypeptide chain backbone.
 The two major elements of the secondary structure are the &alpha;-helix and the &beta;-sheet.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/8_1_0_0_1.png){: loading=lazy }
 #### Periodic and Non Periodic Secondary Structure Elements

-The concept of regular repeating elements was initially introduced by Linus Pauling and Robert Corey when they proposed periodic elements for the &alpha;-helix and for the &beta;-sheet.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/periodic-non-periodic-secondary-structure-elements-b0e6060e'><i class='fa fa-play' aria-hidden='true'></i></button>The concept of regular repeating elements was initially introduced by Linus Pauling and Robert Corey when they proposed periodic elements for the &alpha;-helix and for the &beta;-sheet.
 Subsequently, other local non-periodic structural elements, such as turns and specific loops were identified.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer